- Normal precautions

 Large protests took place in 2020, and smaller-scale protests are commonplace, regularly leading to local disruption.
 We recommend that you avoid protest areas and demonstrations if possible, stay informed of what is happening around you, and follow the advice of local authorities.

 Crime levels are moderate to high in Liberia.
-Most crimes are opportunistic, and the risk of theft and burglaries increases around Christmas.
+Most crimes are opportunistic, and the risk of theft and burglaries increases around Christmas period.
 We advise visitors to be vigilant at all times, particularly after dark when crime levels are higher, and always take sensible precautions (more detail in the safety and security section).

 The availability and quality of medical services in Liberia is poor.
-Citizens should be aware that you may have difficulty accessing even basic medical services, particularly in remote areas.
+Citizens should be aware that they may have difficulty accessing even basic medical services, particularly outside the capital city, Monrovia.
 If you need treatment, you may be asked to pay up front.
 If you have a pre-existing medical condition or underlying health concerns, you should note that it may not be possible to get appropriate drugs or treatment during your stay.
 If you choose to travel, bring enough medication with you for the duration of your visit.

 If you develop fever, unexplained fatigue, diarrhoea or any other severe symptoms while in Liberia, or in the few weeks following your departure from Liberia, you should telephone your GP or Accident and Emergency Department mentioning your symptoms and your travel history, since it may result from an infection like malaria that requires immediate investigation and treatment.

 If you are planning to drive in Liberia, you should be extremely careful as traffic accidents are common.
 Emergency medical services in Liberia are limited, and poorly equipped to deal with road traffic accidents, particularly those involving complex trauma.
 Therefore, extra caution should be exercised when using the road, either as a driver or as a passenger.